AusyS101/CS2450remotepersonal/journal.md

     - Be consitent with your shapes.
 You can use different shapes to represent different kindsof things, but be sure the reason for the different shapes is obvious and clear.
     - Bi-directional arrows usually mean bi-directional communication- info that is useless in most cases.
     - Use number bubbles to keep from cluttering your diagram with explanations of relationships.

+Date: 9/26/2025 - Subject: Today we learned about System Design.
+We discussed how the best engineers will be the ones who know how to think through the problems in code, not the ones who can code the fastest.

+Content Delivery Networks: Client (computer) -> make attp request -> servers produce a support file -> recieved by client.